 - Fourth, bring in help.
 Today.
 At least an advisor, someone to take an analytical look at what happened.
 That has no agenda here.
 Bring in a veteran, at least as a consultant, a guru, to help you do the root cause analysis.
 Your board and investors cannot do this.
 They are not hands-on enough.

 And hang in there.
 All of us will miss a quarter or two.
 The real risk is two Hard Misses back-to-back.
-That’s a tough one to recover from.
+That’s a much tougher one to recover from.

 That’s why you need to take action immediately after a Hard Miss.
 And not just hope the next quarter bails you out.